Tensor Computation of Euler Characteristic Functions and Transforms: Introduction

-A useful variant of the ECT is the weighted Euler characteristic transform (WECT)~\cite{Jiang2020TheWE}.
-The WECT extends the ECT to the setting of weighted geometric complexes in~$\R^{n}$.
+Useful variants of the ECF and ECT are the weighted Euler characteristic function~(WECF) and the weighted Euler characteristic transform (WECT) for weighted complexes~\cite{Jiang2020TheWE}.
 Much like the ECT, the WECT is a complete invariant for weighted geometric complexes~\cite{Jiang2020TheWE}.
-Moreover, the WECT has been employed in a broad range of applications.
-In the field of oncology, the WECT has been used to predict survival rates of patients with glioblastoma multiforme brain tumors~\cite{crawford2020predicting}.
-In plant biology, the WECT has been used to classify seed phenotypes \cite{amezquita2022measuring}.
-The WECT has also proven particularly adept at image classification tasks~\cite{cisewski2023weighted, Jiang2020TheWE}.
+Moreover, the WECT has been employed in a broad range of applications, including: in oncology for predicting survival rates of patients with glioblastoma multiforme brain tumors~\cite{crawford2020predicting}, in plant biology for classifying seed phenotypes \cite{amezquita2022measuring}, and in image classification tasks~\cite{betthauser2018topological, cisewski2023weighted, Jiang2020TheWE}.
+Numerous software packages already exist for computing the WECT and its variants, including those presented in \cite{amezquita2022measuring, crawford2020predicting, laky2024, lebovici2024efficientcomputationtopologicalintegral, roell2023differentiable, saxena2025scalable}.
+While many of these packages provide useful tools, they are either not optimized for GPU architectures or are limited in the types (or dimension) of complexes they can process.

-Numerous software packages already exist for computing the WECT, including \demeter~\cite{amezquita2022measuring}, \sinatra \cite{crawford2020predicting}, \eucalc \cite{lebovici2024efficientcomputationtopologicalintegral}, and \fasttopology \cite{laky2024}.
-The packages \demeter and \sinatra processes arbitrary geometric simplicial and cubical complexes in Euclidean spaces, but are not optimized for speed.
-The packages \fasttopology and \eucalc are optimized for speed, but only apply to axis-aligned cubical complexes (i.e., grids) in $\R^2$ or~$\R^3$.
-Two other packages, \cite{roell2023differentiable} and \cite{saxena2025scalable}, provide vectorized implementations optimal for Graphics Processing Unit (GPU) hardware.
-However, these packages compute an approximation of the ECT known as the \emph{differentiable Euler characteristic transform} (DECT).
-Furthermore, \cite{saxena2025scalable} is an optimization for the specific case of unweighted cubical complexes in $\R^2$ or~$\R^3$.
-As outlined in \cite{roell2023differentiable}, the DECT provides several advantages for computation in neural network applications.
-However, our method is focused on exact computation of the WECT in full generality.